Non-Markovian quantum processes: complete framework and efficient characterisation: Open quantum processes

-{\bf Operational framework.---} We consider a quantum system undergoing a process that we split into arbitrary discrete time steps, labeled by $k \in [0,K]$, where we do not assume anything about the intermediate dynamics.
+\paragraph*{Operational framework} We consider a quantum system undergoing a process that we split into arbitrary discrete time steps, labelled by $k \in [0,K]$, where we do not assume anything about the intermediate dynamics; nor do we assume anything about the system's initial state, which is a feature of the process itself~\footnote{Every time an experimenter runs the process, the system is in some initial state outside their control (possibly correlated with its environment).
+They can prepare the system in a new state, but this is an active transformation described by a control operation $\mathcal{A}$.}.
 When the time steps are chosen to be closely spaced, they will approximate a continuous-time evolution.
 Within this setting, we begin by giving an operational definition of process characterisation:

 \begin{definition} A quantum process is said to be characterised for $K$ time steps when the state of the system can be predicted at any time step $0 \!\! \le k \!\! < K$.
-The system may be subjected to arbitrary quantum operations $\A$ at previous time steps.
-The mapping from the sequence of operations $\Ab_{k-1;0} := \{\A_{k-1}; \dots; \A_1; \A_0\}$ to the state $\rho_k$, given by
+The system may be subjected to arbitrary quantum operations $\mathcal{A}$ at previous time steps.
+The mapping from the sequence of operations $\mathbf{A}_{k-1;0} := \{\mathcal{A}_{k-1}; \dots; \mathcal{A}_1; \mathcal{A}_0\}$ to the state $\rho_k$, given by

 fully characterises the process.
-We call $\M_{k:0}$ the process tensor. \end{definition}
+We call $\mathcal{T}_{k:0}$ the process tensor. \end{definition}

-We have graphically illustrated Definition~\ref{fullchar} in Figure~\ref{image-q-a}.
-The definition of the process tensor forms the basic building block of this work.
-Operations $\Ab$ (where we have omitted the subscripts) are called \emph{control operations}: they represent all the possible manipulations of the system that an experimentalist could perform, and are mathematically described by \cptp~maps~\footnote{By linearity, the process tensor's action is also defined on trace decreasing \cp~maps.
-In this case, the output of the process tensor is a subnormalised density matrix proportional to the success probability of applying the trace decreasing controls.}, and may even be correlated with one another (cf. Appendix~\ref{app:timecorrelatedops} for details).
-Their only restriction is that they must act on $\s$ alone.
-An important subset of control operations is the combination of a measurement followed by a preparation.
-This definition represents the idea that an experimentalist can perform available operations on the system many times, in many ways, and that constitutes the effective process accessible for the experiment.
+We have graphically illustrated Definition~\ref{fullchar} in Figure~\ref{image-q-a}(c).
+This definition of the process tensor, which also encodes the average initial state of the system, forms the basic building block of this work.
+Operations $\mathbf{A}$ (where we have omitted the subscripts) are called \emph{control operations}: they represent all the possible manipulations of the system -- measurements, unitary rotations etc. -- that an experimentalist could perform, and are mathematically described by \textit{completely-positive} (\textsc{cp}) maps.
+When the operations can be performed deterministically (for example, a unitary rotation), they are also trace preserving \textsc{cptp} maps.
+Otherwise, when a control can only be applied probabilistically, corresponding to a particular measurement outcome for instance, the trace of the state is decreased.
+In this case, the output of the process tensor is a subnormalised density matrix proportional to the success probability of applying the trace decreasing controls.